 Step 3: Meet with the Center for Excellence Teaching and Learning

-- All instructors will meet with a representative from the Center for Excellence Teaching and Learning at the start of the development process to map out a plan and timeline for course development.
+- All instructors will meet with a representative from CETL at the start of the development process to map out a plan and timeline for course development.

 Step 4: Develop the Course

-- All blended and online courses should be developed to meet the standards outlined in the Quality Matters Rubric 5th edition.
-Visit our help pages for details on how to access the QM website for self-review.
+- All blended and online courses should be developed to meet the Quality Matters Rubric 5th edition standards.
+Visit our help pages for details on accessing the QM website for self-review.

 Step 5: Submit the Course for Review

-- All instructors will complete a self-review using the Quality Matters rubric that will be sent to the Center for Excellence Teaching and Learning to initiate the final review stage.
+- All instructors will complete a self-review using the Quality Matters rubric to initiate the final review stage.
 This Quality Matters video explains how to conduct a self-review.

-- A final review will include a meeting with a representative from the Center for Excellence Teaching and Learning.
+- The final review will include a meeting with a representative from CETL.

 Deadlines for Course Review Submission